 Administrative Monitor for Use of Force

-This office manages the agency's Use of Force policy and procedures and coordinates training to promote staff understanding and compliance with policy.
-During Fiscal Year 2008, 6,106 major uses of force were conducted in TDCJ.
+This office manages the agency’s Use of Force policy and procedures, and coordinates training to promote staff understanding and compliance with policy.
+During Fiscal Year 2009, 6,516 major Use of Force incidents occurred in TDCJ.

 Monitoring & Standards

 The primary focus of the Operational Review program is to monitor adherence to agency policy at each correctional facility.
 This is accomplished through ongoing monthly reviews at the unit level and reviews every three years at the division level.
-Follow-up reviews are then conducted to document any findings that required corrective action.
-In addition, staff investigates allegations of certain offender misconduct (i.e., supervisory authority over other offenders, special privileges and access to sensitive information).
-Monitoring & Standards also coordinates and assists correctional facilities in obtaining accreditation from the American Correctional Association (ACA).
-During Fiscal Year 2008, 14 facilities received their initial accreditation.
-To date, 86 units, the Baten Intermediate Sanction Facility and the Correctional Training Academy have earned ACA accreditation.
-Nine additional facilities are scheduled for initial accreditation during Fiscal Year 2009.
+Follow-up reviews are then conducted to document any findings that require corrective action.
+In addition, staff investigates allegations of offender misconduct, including supervisory authority over other offenders, special privileges and access to sensitive information.
+Monitoring and Standards also coordinates and assists correctional facilities in obtaining accreditation from the American Correctional Association.
+During Fiscal Year 2009, nine facilities received their initial accreditation.
+The TDCJ Hospital at Galveston is scheduled for initial accreditation during Fiscal Year 2012.

 Offender Grievance Program

-This program provides offenders with a formal mechanism to hear and resolve concerns affecting their everyday lives.
-By providing an outlet for offender grievances, the program enhances the safety of staff while providing agency administrators with valuable insight into issues and problem resolution on the units.
-During Fiscal Year 2008, unit grievance investigators handled more than 154,000 grievances at the unit level, while central office staff processed more than 38,000 appeals.
+The purpose of this program is to promote awareness and positive intervention between staff and offenders, to identify and resolve issues at the lowest possible administrative level and to facilitate the flow of information between the units and agency leaders.
+By providing an outlet for offender grievances, the program enhances staff safety while providing agency administrators with valuable insight into issues and problem resolution on the units.
+During Fiscal Year 2009, unit grievance investigators handled more than 168,000 grievances at the unit level, while central office staff processed more than 41,000 appeals.

-The ombudsman's offices provide public access to agency staff members who answer questions and address concerns.
-The Ombudsman Coordinators' Office in Huntsville supports ombudsman staff in the Correctional Institutions and Parole divisions.
-Staff responded to approximately 18,857 inquiries in Fiscal Year 2008 through the U.S. mail, telephone and the Internet.
-The office also arranged for agency representatives to speak at five engagements sponsored by offender family support organizations.
+The ombudsman offices provide public access to agency staff members who answer questions and address concerns.
+The Ombudsman Coordinators’ Office in Huntsville supports ombudsman staff in the Correctional Institutions and Parole divisions.
+Staff responded to approximately 19,880 inquiries in Fiscal Year 2009 through the U.S. mail, telephone and the Internet.
+The office also arranged for agency representatives to speak at three engagements sponsored by offender family support organizations.

-This program has oversight of unit/department occupational safety and health standards, emergency management planning and disaster recovery, compliance with the Americans with Disabilities Act and liability loss control.
+This program has oversight of unit and departmental occupational safety and health standards, emergency management planning and disaster recovery, compliance with the Americans with Disabilities Act and liability loss control.
 It coordinates with all agency departments to implement risk reduction strategies regarding personnel, property and fiscal resources.
-Fiscal Year 2008 saw a .05 percent increase in employee injuries and a 5.5 percent increase in resulting workers compensation claims.
+Fiscal Year 2009 saw a 7 percent decrease in employee injuries and a 2 percent decrease in resulting workers’ compensation claims.

 Business and Finance Division

-The mission of Business and Finance is to support the agency through sound fiscal management, provision of financial services and statistical information, purchasing and leasing services, agribusiness, land and mineral operations, maintaining a fiduciary responsibility over offender education and recreation funds and ensuring fiscal responsibility through compliance with laws and court-mandated requirements.
-Business and Finance includes the following departments: Accounting and Business Services, Budget, Commissary and Trust Fund, Contracts and Procurement, Office of Space Management, Historically Underutilized Business Program, Payroll Processing and Agribusiness, Land and Minerals.
+The mission of Business and Finance is to support the agency through sound fiscal management, provision of financial services and statistical information, purchasing and leasing services, agribusiness, land and mineral operations, maintaining a fiduciary responsibility over offender education and recreation funds, and ensuring fiscal responsibility through compliance with laws and court-mandated requirements.
+Business and Finance includes the following departments: Accounting and Business Services, Agribusiness, Land and Minerals, Budget, Commissary and Trust Fund, Contracts and Procurement, Historically Underutilized Business (HUB) Program, Office of Space Management and Payroll Processing.

 Accounting and Business Services Department

-Accounting and Business Services consists of Financial Analysis and Support, Accounts Payable and Cashier/Travel/Restitution/Fee Services.
+Accounting and Business Services consists of Financial Analysis and Support, Accounting Services, Accounts Payable, and Cashier, Travel, Restitution and Fee Services.